Vuenc/neuron-identifiability/README.md

 Now you should have directories with model checkpoints under `outputs/`.

-4. **Edit `checkpoint_directories.py`** to include paths to your newly trained models. `checkpoint_directories.checkpoint_directories_by_architecture` groups runs, and its sub-dictionaries map human-readable keys to run directories.
+4. **Edit `checkpoint_directories.py`** to include paths to your newly trained models.
+The dictionary `checkpoint_directories.checkpoint_directories_by_architecture` groups runs by architecture, and its sub-dictionaries map human-readable keys to run directories.
 You can use `group_models_helper.ipynb` to help you produce this dictionary.
 Example:

 ```python
 {